audius/route-graph/README.md

 # route-graph
 CLI tool for creating graphs of routes.

+This tool simply wraps the example of [TCP traceroute](https://scapy.readthedocs.io/en/latest/usage.html#tcp-traceroute-2) which is mentioned in the `scapy` documentation.

+## Requirements

 You will need `graphviz` to be installed.
 If `graphviz` is not available on your system the graph can be created.